 In this case, the observation-result files are named 8_reduce_LCB.yaml for the LCB and 8_reduce_MOS.yaml for the MOS mode, and include a list of all the frames obtained for the target.
 The "extraction_offset" parameter can be computed as detailed in section 5.4.6.
 The "reference_extinction" parameter can be provided here if it is not at the control.yaml file.
-The parameter "ignored_sky_bundles" contains the sky fiber ids to be ignored when the sky spectrum is computed.
-In the case of LCB observing mode, the dedicated sky-bundles have, by default, all ids in the range 93-100, that correspond to the following fibers (sorted in blocks of seven consecutive fibers starting from the ones of bundle 93, then bundle 94, 95, and so on, until bundle 100):
+The parameter "ignored_sky_bundles" contains the sky bundle ids to be ignored when the sky spectrum is computed (see sample .yaml file below).
+In the case of LCB observing mode, the dedicated sky-bundles have, by default, all ids in the range 93-100.
+These bundles (sorted in blocks of seven consecutive fibers) correspond to the individual fiber ids and position on the sky (for instrument PA set to zero, i.e. $N \rightarrow E$) listed in Table below.